janderland/fql/docs/index.md

 Aggregation queries read multiple key-values and combine them into a single output key-value.

-Foundation DB performs best when key-values are kept small.
+FoundationDB performs best when key-values are kept small.
 When storing large [blobs][], the blobs are usually split into 10 kB chunks and stored as values.
 The respective keys contain the byte offset of the chunks.